Docs/One-pager

 Agent Community is preparing the .agent ICANN application and the governance materials required to support it.

-The application, the Foundation structure, and the exact .agent policies remain subject to counsel, ICANN rules, and the application process.
+The application, the governance structure, and the exact .agent policies remain subject to counsel, ICANN rules, and the application process.
 Nothing in this document should be read as implying that .agent has already been approved, delegated, or awarded.